craftcms/apple-news/README.md

 Once your Channel classes are set up and included properly, you should be able to see a new “Apple News Channels” pane within your Edit Entry pages, for entries that have at least one Channel whose `matchEntry()` method returns `true`.
 Each channel will display an action menu beside it with the following options:

 - **Copy share URL** – If the entry has been published to Apple News, this will present a prompt where you can copy the article’s share URL.
 If the URL is opened on an iOS device, it will launch the News app and bring you to the article.
-- **Download for News Preview** – This will download the entry’s article.json (and supplimental files), which can be loaded into the [News Preview](https://developer.apple.com/news-preview/) app, to see exactly how your article will look on various iOS devices once published.
+- **Download for News Preview** – This will download the entry’s article.json (and supplemental files), which can be loaded into the [News Preview](https://developer.apple.com/news-preview/) app, to see exactly how your article will look on various iOS devices once published.

 No specific user action is required to publish entries to Apple News.
 Each time an entry is saved, the plugin will determine if it should push the article to Apple News, depending on the Channel classes’ `matchEntry()` and `canPublish()` responses.